 - SDSU has also partnered with Zipcar, a car sharing service available to students 18 years and older.
 Membership starts at just $15.

 More information can be found at SDSU's Commuting & Transportation page.

 Covered bicycle and surfboard storage is available on campus at no additional charge.

 Bicycles: Bicycle storage is available on a first-come, first-served basis.
 Beginning August 9, please submit your interest in bicycle storage via the Bicycle Storage Form.
 Once you have completed the form, please visit the Bicycle Storage Tent during move-in to pick up your storage key.
 The Bicycle Storage Tent will be located on Cuicacalli Walkway from 8 a.m. - 3 p.m. on August 19 and 20.
 You must register your bicycle with University Police.
 Bicycles are not allowed inside suites and apartmentments.

-*Additional move-in information will be shared in the coming weeks.
+*Additional move-in information will be shared the week of August 2.
 Please continue to check this page regularly.